jakobevangelista/nextauth-clerk-migration/README.md

 }
 ```

-#### Here is an example of accessing the user metadata through clerk's metadata
+#### Here is an example of accessing the user metadata through Clerk's metadata

-If you would like to store user metadata within Clerk's User object.
-Here is how you do it.
+If you would like to store user metadata within Clerk's User object, here is how you do it.

 ```js
 // wherever you call createUser